 Salicylic acid in varying concentrations is used to treat psoriasis, seborrheic dermatitis, acne, and warts.
 Side effects are common and include burning, irritation, and, if large areas of skin are covered, reactions elsewhere in the body (systemic reactions) caused by absorbing the salicylic acid.
 Salicylic acid is rarely used in children and infants, who are most susceptible to systemic reactions, except in very low concentrations and for brief periods of time.

 Urea can be used to moisturize, soothe itching, and reduce scaling.
-It is commonly used to treat excessive skin buildup on the soles of the feet (plantar keratodermas and calluses), keratosis pilaris (dry bumps on thighs and back of arms in people with allergies), and severe dry skin (ichthyosis).
+It is commonly used to treat excessive skin buildup on the soles of the feet (plantar keratodermas and calluses), keratosis pilaris (dry bumps on thighs and back of arms in people with allergies), and other dry skin conditions such as ichthyosis.
 Side effects are irritation and burning.
 Urea should not be applied to large areas of skin.

 Dressings protect open wounds, facilitate healing, increase drug absorption, and protect clothing.
 There are two kinds of dressings: